I seek to invest directly in high quality companies that I intend to hold onto for decades.

 Regardless of the investment strategy, I gauge the quality of a company through two primary lenses: fundamental and qualitative analysis.

 Fundamental analysis covers the company’s metrics – primarily their operations and balance sheet.
-Some data points I focus on include:
+The primary data points I consider are: